Jonathan-Luo01/Jonathan_BlueStampPortfolio/README.md

-This project uses a Raspberry Pi Zero Wireless and an USB Camera to detect moving objects and alert the user.
-Python and openCV is used to detect objects in the video feed and when movement is detected, an email containing an image of the object will be sent.
+Hi!
+I'm Jonathan.
+My project uses a Raspberry Pi Zero Wireless and an USB Camera to detect moving objects and alert the user.
+Using Python and openCV, the camera detects objects in the video feed and sends an email containing an image of the object.